MicrosoftDocs/powerapps-docs/powerapps-docs/maker/powerapps-preview-program.md

 2. **Using apps created in preview environments in production environments**

-   Power Apps does not support opening apps saved in preview only versions of Power Apps in production environments.
-Most versions of Power Apps will eventually move from preview into production, but how and when this happens is influenced by many factors so it should not be relied on.
+   Power Apps doesn't support opening apps saved in preview only versions of Power Apps in production environments.
+Most versions of Power Apps eventually move from preview into production, but how and when this happens is influenced by many factors so it shouldn't be relied on.
 We recommend you use production environments to create or edit any app intended for use in a production environment.

 <!--Reference links in article-->
 [2]: https://make.powerapps.com